Research Innovation Hub / Research Methodology

 A conceptual framework differs from a theoretical framework primarily because:

-AConceptual frameworks are only used in qualitative research.
+AConceptual frameworks are only appropriate in qualitative research designs.

-CA conceptual framework is researcher-constructed from multiple concepts, while a theoretical framework applies a specific existing theory.
+CA conceptual framework is researcher-constructed from multiple concepts, while a theoretical framework applies a single established theory.

 Question 8 of 10

-Which research question type is most appropriate for testing whether an intervention causes a change in an outcome?
+Which research question type is most appropriate for testing whether an intervention produces a measurable change in an outcome variable?

 ADescriptive